 There are 2 major documents that need to be turned in before you can schedule your real estate exam.
 Acquiring both of these is very simple and quick if you go through the right channels.

 First you need to prove that you completed the 60 hour course.
 You should receive a course certificate shortly after finishing— that will be sufficient proof and must be submitted to the PSI Exams website.
-Doing so proves that you have the basic competency required to sit for the real estate licensing exam.
+Doing so proves that you have the basic competency required to sit for the real estate state licensing exam.

 Next, you need to submit a notarized application to PSI declaring your intent to take the test.
 This serves as proof of your application when scheduling an exam date.
 Visit this page to see more detailed information on what’s required and to find the registration form.